Sometimes, you need to get a little weird … and Scales of Truth, my current lunchtime campaign, is a lot weird.

 Exploring the Serpent Hills

-Scales of Truth is a hexcrawl-style campaign built around exploration.
+Scales of Truth is a hex crawl-style campaign built around exploration.
 When the campaign started, the players and I didn’t know much about the world.
 I had an idea about the history of the Serpent Hills and had strewn random encounters, hidden locations, and notable landmarks throughout the region.
-In drawing the map, I knew that there were settlements to the south – the dwarven city of Iron Crown and human road warrior-style city of Skull Keep.
-There were the hills themselves, filled with mutants and monstrocities, as well as the Shield Mountains to the west that kept the region dry.
-As the campaign progressed, and the players have explored new areas, I fleshed out the map.
+In drawing the map, I knew that there were settlements to the south – the dwarven city of Iron Crown and the human road warrior-style city of Skull Keep.
+There were the hills themselves, filled with mutants and monstrosities, as well as the Shield Mountains to the west that kept the region dry.
+As the campaign progressed, and the players explored new areas, I fleshed out the map.

 Here are a few of the notable locations the adventurers discovered (or heard about):

 - Broken Gear: A derro city home to scientists who conduct experiments in forced evolution.